Take a fresh look at your lifestyle.

 Contents

-Resistance is a fundamental principle of human life.
+The Quranic Concept of Resistance emphasizes that resistance is a fundamental principle of human life.
 Without it, humans cannot survive.
 It is instinctive and manifests in many situations.
 The greater the threat, the stronger an individual’s resistance and reaction.
 However, if a person is unaware of a threat or does not take it seriously, they will not exhibit an appropriate reaction.
 Naturally, when someone perceives a threat to their life, property, or honor, their understanding of these values and their awareness of the threat will create a strong motivation to resist.
 Conversely, if the perceived threat lies beyond personal concerns, the instinctive motivation to resist diminishes significantly.

-This article examines the foundation of resistance in the Quran using a comparative and descriptive-analytical research methodology based on library resources and the Quran.
+This article examines the foundations of the Quranic Concept of Resistance using a comparative and descriptive-analytical research methodology based on library resources and the Quran.
 While some studies have addressed specific aspects of resistance, such as economic or political resistance, there has been limited focus on resistance as a comprehensive concept rooted solely in Quranic verses.
 Given that the Quran is the common source for all Islamic sects and adherence to its teachings is obligatory for all Muslims, this study exclusively investigates various dimensions of resistance as supported by Quranic verses.

 A. Resistance in Lexicography